 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***By Marie Todd, Accepted's college admissions specialist.
 Marie has worked in college admissions for over twenty years.
 She has both counseled applicants and evaluated applications.
 Most recently she evaluated 5000+ applications for the University of Michigan’s College of Literature, Science and the Arts; College of Engineering; School of Kinesiology.
 She is available to assist you (or your child) with your applications.
 Want Marie to help you get accepted?
 Click here to get in touch!

-• 5 Fatal Flaws To Avoid In Your College Personal Statement, a free guide
+• 5 Fatal Flaws to Avoid in Your College Application Essays, a free guide

 • Different Dimensions of Diversity, a podcast episode